- What is the mission of your company or project?

 - What is your company/product about and how does it solve the problem?

 Our Company is interested in expressing the intricacies of human DNA by showcasing how a "Dominican Restaurant" is so much more than just one thing.
 We will connect the people of Burlington with Dominican, Afro-Caribbean, Taino and Spanish culture by using food as a vessel of tradition, nostalgia, and identity.
 We hope to unpack the intricacies of the Transatlantic Slave Trade & Colonialization by incorporating the flavors they left behind into our dishes and story.
 We will teach through taste and avoid appropriation through authenticity.

 Why are you seeking funding and how will you spend the funding?

 We are seeking funding to get this project off the ground and into a proper physical location.
-We intend to use the funds to build out our location (88 Oak Street in Burlington, VT), restaurant equipment, and a contingency fund.
+We intend to use the funds to build out our location (88 Oak Street in Burlington, VT), purchase restaurant equipment, and develop a healthy contingency fund.

 A Special thanks to those who lead with an open mind and an open heart.
 Thank you for listening, thank you for contributing, and thank you for being you!
 We appreciate your generosity, time and understanding.